Glass is beautiful, decorative, stylish and very delicate.

-- Build a custom box (or two): We'd also suggest having a custom box built for glass sheets.
-This ensures the sheets fit snugly inside the box, packaging materials and all, so that the product does not move around during transit.
-To add extra security during shipping, you can have a slightly bigger box custom built, which you'll place the first one inside, then line the space between the two boxes with foam or another type of protective packaging.
+We'd also suggest having a custom box built for glass sheets.
+The box ensures the sheets fit snugly inside the box, packaging materials, and all so that the product does not move around during transit.
+To add extra security during shipping, you can have a slightly bigger outer box custom-built, which you'll place the first one inside, then line the space between the two boxes with foam or another type of protective packaging.

-- Find a special shipper: Now that you have your packaging all set, it's time to actually have the product shipped to the end user.
-You can take a chance on using one of the mainstream shippers, or you could put in the extra effort to find a special transporter that specializes in the safe delivery of delicate and fragile items.
+Now that you have your packaging all set, it's time to have the product shipped to the end-user.
+You can take a chance on using one of the mainstream shippers, or you could put in the extra effort to find a special transporter specializing in safely delivering delicate and fragile items.
 We'd recommend the latter, especially for high-priced and valuable glass sheets.|

-Now that we've gone over how to package and ship glass sheets, here are some tips on what you absolutely don't want to do:
+Now that we've gone over how to package and ship glass sheets, here are some tips on what you don't want to do: